Quantum-amplified global-phase spectroscopy on an optical clock transition

 To verify that the observed quantum amplification offers phase sensitivity below the SQL, we also evaluate the spin noise in $S_y$ at the end of the sequence.
 Figure \ref{fig:figure_4}\textbf{c} (\ref{fig:figure_4}\textbf{d}) shows the histogram of $S_y/S$ ($S_z/S$) measured in presence (absence) of squeezing-unsqueezing dynamics around $S_y/S=0$ ($S_z/S=0$).
 The CSS noise features a normalized variance of $1.1(2)$, consistent with the SQL (see Methods).
 In contrast, the normalized variance measured after the quantum amplification of $3.6(5)$ visibly exceeds its benchmark counterpart of $2.5(4)$.
 This is explained by the amplification of the residual laser noise in the sequential sequence at the level of $10\%$ of the SQL.

 Finally, based on the measured slope and spin noise, we infer a directly measured metrological gain of $\mathcal{G}=(\partial_\phi S_y)^2/[2S(\Delta S_y)^2]=2.4(7)$ dB below the SQL and $4.0(8)$ dB with the laser noise subtracted.
-We stress that despite being extracted from a differential measurement, the characterized level of performance of $4.0(8)$ dB directly translates to the improved measurement precision of the frequency of the clock LO laser (see Fig. \ref{fig:figure_2}).
-To our best knowledge, this is the second experiment to directly achieve sub-SQL phase sensitivity in an OLC, following the prior experiment with Rydberg-generated GHZ states of $8$ atoms~\cite{Cao2024}.
+We stress that because our measurement realizes a comparison of two optical frequencies, the characterized level of performance of $4.0(8)$ dB directly translates to the improved measurement precision of the frequency of the clock LO laser relative to a single clock transition (see Fig. \ref{fig:figure_2}).
+Our experiment constitutes another direct measurement of sub-SQL phase sensitivity on an optical clock transition, following the prior demonstration using spin squeezing mapping~\cite{Pedrozo-Penafiel2020} and Rydberg-generated GHZ states of $4$ atoms~\cite{Cao2024}.
 However, we highlight that the method demonstrated here offers superior scalability to much larger systems, owing to the intrinsically all-to-all character of the entangling interaction.
 For the current experimental cycle time of $5$ s, we infer a frequency instability of $2.0\times10^{-13}/\sqrt{\tau}$ for the differential phase measurement.
-Promising routes to further improvement include driving multiple rotary-echo GPS sequences to extend the phase interrogation time, reducing the dead time through reusing the atoms multiple times after cavity non-destructive measurement, and improving the LO performance itself.
+Promising routes to further improvement include implementing a GPS sequence with lower Rabi frequency to extend the phase interrogation time, reducing the dead time through reusing the atoms multiple times after cavity non-destructive measurement, and improving the LO performance itself.